OnnoH/hardware/Switches/Sonoff Basic R2/README.md

 ## Procedure

-The following step follow the _happy path_.
+The following steps follow the _happy path_.

 - Disconnect the device from mains.
 - Open up the Sonoff case.